Jemoka/Jemoka/README.md

 I am **Houjun Liu** ([Jemoka](https://github.com/Jemoka), [u/Jemoka](https://www.reddit.com/user/jemoka)).
 I am a student in the SF Bay Area, and I do ML and data stuff with Python, Node+front end things with JS, C++ (but probably Rust nowadays) when it actually matters, and Lisp (`simple but refined, guaranteed to blow your mind`).
 Non-Soydev with Soydevish interestes.

 Here's some things I currently do that may interest you:
-* 📋 [#!/Shabang | Condution](https://github.com/Shabang-Systems/Condution): Awesome Checklist App for Humans and Aliens Alike w/ @zbuster05 @Exr0n @ban-ionic-ohms @TheEnquirer
-* 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
+* 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign2): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
 Well now you can.
 Done at the Psycolinguistics Lab at CMU.
-[Read the paper!](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642)
+[Read the paper](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642) or [use the Python Package](https://github.com/talkbank/batchalign2)!
-  * We are releasing a [Python Package](https://github.com/talkbank/batchalign2) soon to make many speech tasks dead simple.
-Check it out!
 * 🎤 [#!/Shabang | Simon](https://github.com/Shabang-Systems/simon): AI search—your data + postgres instance + 10 lines of code.
 * 🧠 [Longitudinal NACC Data](https://github.com/Jemoka/nacc_exploration/): What happens when you have a lot of very little features, and you are asked to accurately predict alzhimer's?
 Transformers go brrrrr.
 Done at UC Davis Engineering.
-Soon to appear in AAAI W3PHIAI; swing by and say hi!
+Workshop article soon to appear in Springer's Lecture Notes series for AAAI W3PHIAI + journal article in review.
 * 📕 [StanfordNLP Stanza](https://github.com/stanfordnlp/stanza): NLP for many human languages; I'm helping out with the model training and speed/performance optimizations!
 * 🗻 [Stanford SSI Rover](https://github.com/stanford-ssi/powertron): We're sending a rover to Antartica for automatic surveying!
-* 🙊 [chat-whisper](https://github.com/talkbank/chat-whisper): End-to-end clinical disfluency analysis, but with OpenAI Whisper.
-Done with CMU PsyLing and the Pittsburg Supercomputer.
+* 📋 [#!/Shabang | Condution](https://github.com/Shabang-Systems/Condution): Awesome Checklist App for Humans and Aliens Alike w/ @zbuster05 @Exr0n @ban-ionic-ohms @TheEnquirer
+* 🌲 [Plan of Thoughts](https://github.com/jemoka/sg): what if we did monte-carlo tree search to tree of thoughts?
 * ✍️ [Blag](https://github.com/jemoka/blag): My website and Blag; the data from which is also driving a [textual info extraction](https://github.com/jemoka/blagger) project.
 [Check it out!](https://www.jemoka.com/tags/index/)

 Here are some epic older projects:
 * 📆 [scalandar](https://github.com/scalander/scalander): scheduling? automated. @thegail @JackHuhs @papayapaya @Jm0rr
 * 🗞 [ConDef/Dictembed](https://github.com/insanityhq/dictembed): Define a thing, just by context! with @zbuster05.
 Also [a paper](https://link.springer.com/chapter/10.1007/978-3-031-10464-0_41), you should probably ask me for a copy, though.
+* 🙊 [chat-whisper](https://github.com/talkbank/chat-whisper): End-to-end clinical disfluency analysis, but with OpenAI Whisper.
+Done with CMU PsyLing and the Pittsburg Supercomputer—merged into the [TalkBank Batchalign](https://github.com/TalkBank/batchalign2) project
 * 🌐 these patches ([1](https://github.com/Jemoka/linux-mbp-wifi/blob/main/8004-brcmfmac-4377-chip-ids.patch), [2](https://github.com/Jemoka/linux-mbp-wifi/blob/main/9001-fix-bluetooth-shutdown.patch)) to [linux-mbp-wifi](https://github.com/Jemoka/linux-mbp-wifi): making wifi work for BCM4377 on Linux!!
 * 🕵️‍ [MODAP stack](https://github.com/MODAP/stack): an open-source effort to make fire detection and segmentation easier when drones arn't allowed
 * 🛀 [Replier](https://github.com/jemoka/replier/): Talk with Your Transformer Buddy for Counseling.
 Check it out [on ArXiv](https://arxiv.org/abs/2104.10661)!